mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

 {% endhighlight %}

 This time you will have to use your real credentials to log in.
 If everything went right you should see a successful message telling you that you are now logged in.

+For _Step 3_, we need to get a Session ID.

 {% highlight swift %}